mkrul/reloader/README.md

 # reloader
-Reloader is a simple tool for live reloading during development.
+Don't want to go through the trouble of configuring build tools?
+Reloader is a simple live reloading solution.
 It works by polling a user-supplied directory every 2 seconds, generating an md5 hash of the directory, and comparing the checksum with the value that it calculated 2 seconds prior.
 If the checksums are different, the selenium driver reloads the browser window for you.

 # How to use:
 1) download the repository to your local machine